astromonkey123/intro-cs/_posts/2020-02-28-test-markdown.md

 #### Headings extended:

+Smaller headings:

 #### Fourth
 ##### Fifth
 ###### Sixth

 ### Tables

+This is what a table looks like:

 | Number | Next number | Previous number |
 | :------ |:--- | :--- |